Patrick Patterson (basketball): Sophomore season

 For his sophomore season at UK during the 2008–09 season, he and teammate Jodie Meeks became one of the most successful duos that season, and also became the most productive duo at Kentucky, since the days of Dan Issel and Mike Pratt.
-Patterson scored a career-high 33 points on December 22, 2008 against the Tennessee State Tigers.
+Patterson scored a career-high 33 points, on 15-of-17 shooting, on December 22, 2008, against the Tennessee State Tigers.
 During Patterson's sophomore 2008–09 season, he averaged 17.9 points, 9.3 rebounds, 2.1 blocks and 0.6 steals, while shooting 60% from the field.
 On April 18, 2009, Patterson decided to enter his name into the 2009 NBA draft.
-However, on May 8, 2009, Patrick decided he would return to Kentucky for the third season.
+However, on May 8, 2009, he decided he would return to Kentucky for the third season.

 Junior season

 Patterson continued to play a crucial role for the team during his junior season.
 However, with the addition of freshman players John Wall, DeMarcus Cousins and Eric Bledsoe, Patterson was no longer required to be the main option for scoring and rebounding.
-Patterson also improved his outside shot, shooting about 35% from the 3-point line all season (compared to no 3-pointers made in the previous seasons).
-During this season, Patterson helped the team win the SEC tournament and achieve a #1 seed in the NCAA Tournament for the first time since 2004.
+Patterson also improved his outside shot, shooting about 35% from the three-point line all season (compared to no three-pointers made in the previous seasons).
+During this season, Patterson helped the team win the SEC tournament and achieve a #1 seed in the NCAA tournament for the first time since 2004.
 On April 23, 2010, Patterson entered the 2010 NBA draft; by the time of the draft, he had completed his coursework and earned a degree from UK.

 Professional career

 Houston Rockets (2010–2013)

 On June 24, 2010, Patterson was selected in the NBA draft by the Houston Rockets with the fourteenth overall pick.
 On November 10, he was assigned to the Rio Grande Valley Vipers of the NBA Development League.
-In nine games with the Vipers, Patterson averaged 35 minutes, 18.3 points, and 10.3 rebounds.
+In nine games with the Vipers, Patterson averaged 18.3 points, and 10.3 rebounds in 35 minutes per game.
 Two days after being recalled by the Rockets, he made his NBA regular season debut on December 15, 2010.

 With Luis Scola injured, Patterson had his first NBA start with the Rockets on March 14, 2011, scoring 2 points and grabbing 5 rebounds.

-After the Rockets used the amnesty clause to waive Scola, Patterson became the starting power forward for the 2012-13 season.
+After the Rockets used the amnesty clause to waive Scola, Patterson became the starting power forward for the 2012–13 season.